AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 The wiki mentions a usb connection to use the web editor.
 This is not needed with Aida DSP OS just connect the ethernet cable to the ethernet port of Aida DSP OS.

+Installed on the board you can find a plugin called _**Level Meter**_ you can use it to monitor internal volumes in any point of the pedalboard.

 You need a html5 compatible browser to use the web editor.
 In practice you can use stable versions of Chrome, Firefox or Safari.